racc-costa/dockerfiles/redis/README.md

-# Unofficial Redis Docker image
+# Redis Docker image

-This image contains the official version of Redis ([http://download.redis.io/releases](http://download.redis.io/releases)) and the dependencies for running Ruby scripts such as redis-trib.br that provides resources for clustering.
+This image contains the official version of Redis ([http://download.redis.io/releases](http://download.redis.io/releases)) and the dependencies for running Ruby scripts such as redis-trib.br that provides resources for clustering on Debian.

 # Supported tags and respective `Dockerfile` links